 Telemedicine is considered as the remote delivery of healthcare services such as consultations over teleconference or telecommunication that enables healthcare professionals for diagnosing, evaluating, and treating patients.
 It is serving as a provision for several remote clinical services that helps, in the two-way communication between the patient and healthcare provider.
 Telemedicine is known to be the most adaptable technology accessible to deliver health education, health information and health care at a distance.
 Telemedicine technology is considered as a game changer for the healthcare industry because it brings healthcare directly into the doorstep of the patient.
 Telemedicine makes use of electronic technologies like email, smartphones, and video conferencing, for exchanging the patient's medical information.
 This technology will help healthcare providers to extend their services to remote areas effectively.

-The overall global telemedicine market is expected to grow at a significant compound CAGR rate of xx% from USD xx billion in 2018 to USD xx billion in 2026.
+The overall global telemedicine market is expected to grow at a significant compound CAGR rate of 18.5% from USD 39.52 billion in 2019 to USD 153.66 billion in 2027.
 The growth of the market is driven by increasing adoption of telemedicine, rise in incidences of chronic diseases, and increase in geriatric population, government initiatives, and a shortage of physicians amongst others.
 The increase in demand for digital health platforms is one of the key factors triggering the market growth.
 Digital health platforms including m-health, EMR, telehealth, and other wireless technologies are essential elements in every healthcare organization.
 They will enable remote monitoring of patients, improve access to electronic health information, improve the quality of healthcare services along with cost reduction, and increase healthcare delivery efficiencies.

 The companies that are operating in the telemedicine industry are introducing advanced telehealth platforms to expand the market.
 For instance, Koninklijke Philips N.V. has introduced the tele ICU enterprise software at the American Telemedicine Association’s annual meeting in April 2017.
 This latest advanced technology has shown success to the company in population health management for critical care unit.
 On March 28, 2019, Teladoc Health announces the launch of Teladoc Telemedicine Services, for providing Canadians with 24x7 access to quality medical care nevertheless of their location across the country.